SFHS-SpartanRobotics27111/StFrancisFTC/README.md

 The wrist is powered by a goBILDA Torque Servo (2000-0025-0002).

 The intake wheels are powered by a goBILDA Speed Servo (2000-0025-0003) in Continuous Rotation mode.

+# Pinpoint Odometry
+We are using a Gobilda Pinpoint Odometry Computer with 2 Gobilda odometry pods and the roadrunner library Documentation can be found undfer the 1.0 section at https://rr.brott.dev/docs/v1-0/tuning/